Your Audio Equipment Headquarters

 What We Do:

 We buy, sell, trade, repair and receive donations of used home audio equipment such as turntables, receivers, amplifiers, speakers, vintage radios, guitar amplifiers, and similar accessories (like the photos below).
 Even if broken, we'll either try to fix it or we'll break it down for our audio parts collection (our effort to salvage vintage audio parts to repair or restore local audio equipment).
 For items in good working condition or needing minor repairs we can usually offer cash, but sometimes the work and parts we put into an item costs us more than we can sell it for, so we may or may not pay for items in rough condition.

 Audio Repair Days/Hours - Every day except Tuesday & Wednesday - 10am to 6pm.

-Before you go out and buy and brand new (very cheaply made & usually unrepairable) home audio setup, stop by and check out our large inventory of used record players, turntables, amplifiers, receivers, speakers and more.
+Before you go out and buy and brand new (very cheaply made & usually unrepairable) home audio setup, stop by and check out our large inventory of used and fully-tested record players, turntables, amplifiers, receivers, speakers and more.
 We also carry a complete line of parts such as belts and needles for record players and turntables as well as audio tubes.
 In addition, we have a vast collection of random audio equipment parts: knobs, hinges, tone arms, feet, resistors, capacitors, cartridges, connectors and more.
 Before putting audio components out for sale we test them and make sure everything is working properly and, if not, restore components to good working order.
 If you aren't happy with your purchase you may return any undamaged components within 7 days for a full refund.
 This way you can set up your stereo components at home and give them a gentle "test drive" to make sure you are happy about your purchase.
 Also, yes, you may trade-in or upgrade your old setup for a new one.

 Repair Services Of Home Audio Equipment: